SECURE PASSWORD AUTHENTICATION APPLIANCE

 The Password Protect appliance stores username/password pairs so that once a pair is registered in the hardware it is impossible to read the password out from the hardware by remote access.
 To verify that a user has a particular password you must ask the hardware to test a username/password pair against what is stored and the hardware will return a YES or NO answer.
 With no interface for the hardware to divulge passwords, you cannot ask the hardware what a password is for “Customer X”, or request a dump of the password file.
 So, if you want to get the password file out of the hardware you have to physically interact with the box.

 This raises an important question: how is backup performed if you can’t get the passwords out of the appliance?
 The solution is to replicate changes between appliances.
 When a username/password pair is added or changed to one appliance it immediately replicates the changes to other ‘backup’ appliances on a private network link.
-As a consequence of this approach there is no need for a bulk transfer of passwords between appliances, nor is it necessary or possible to dump the password repository to backup media where it is vulnerable to theft.
+As a consequence of this approach there is no need for a bulk transfer of passwords between appliances, nor is it necessary or possible to dump the password repository to backup media over the internet where it is vulnerable to theft.

 The solution is to store data directly in the silicon.
 So Password Protect does not rely on passwords being hashed or encrypted.
 Nor does it utilize an operating system that can be flawed by vulnerabilities, and it does not rely on a key management system.
-It is immune to social engineering attacks because there are no administrator passwords or other mechanism susceptible to human error which can result in the extractions of credentials.
+It is immune to social engineering attacks over the internet because there are no administrator passwords or other mechanism susceptible to human error which can result in the extractions of credentials.

 SOLVING THE PROBLEM OF BULK IDENTITY THEFT